top of page

 HOW THINGS ARE CHANGING

-We have worked closely with the national water regulator to define clearer management models for rural water supply and capacitate local community water committees.
-WASREB has also adopted mechanisms and indicators in its oversight of service providers to incentivise integrity.
+WIN and partners work closely with the national water regulator to define clearer management models for rural water supply and capacitate local community water committees.
+WASREB has also adopted mechanisms and indicators in its oversight of service providers to promote integrity.

-Major radio campaigns in Nakuru, Makueni and Kajiado focused on integrity with input from integrity champions and partners (inluding on specific initiatives like the risk assessment of the Mwache dam development in Kwale or the results of integrity surveys in Kajiado), promoted water and sanitation as human rights, and answered caller questions.
-The radio shows also clarify roles and responsibilities and explain avenues for participation and complaint mechanisms.
-They have had an influence on public debate.
+Major radio campaigns in Nakuru, Makueni and Kajiado focused on integrity with input from integrity champions and partner research (inluding on specific initiatives like the risk assessment of the Mwache dam development in Kwale or the results of integrity surveys in Kajiado).
+With the evidence, they were able to promote water and sanitation as human rights, and answer caller questions.
+The radio shows also helped clarify roles and responsibilities and explain avenues for participation and complaint mechanisms.
+They have had a major influence on public debate.

 Research